← Back to articles

 Before the procedure

-A comprehensive ophthalmologic assessment is performed before surgery: retinal examination, OCT, and sometimes angiography or ocular ultrasound.
-The type of anesthesia (local or general) is discussed with the surgeon and the anesthesiologist based on your health status and the expected duration of the procedure.
+A complete ophthalmological work-up is performed before surgery: retinal examination, OCT, and sometimes angiography or ocular ultrasound.
+The type of anaesthesia (local or general) is discussed with the surgeon and anaesthetist according to your health status and the expected duration of the procedure.

 Postoperative course and recovery